JoelNgiamKeeYong/aiap-ta-2024/README.md

    bash run.sh --model lr   # Run a single model only (e.g. Logistic Regression).
 Options: [lr, rf, xgb, lgbm].
    ```

-4. Experiment with the ML pipeline by modifying the `config.yaml` and `/src` files, then review the training logs in the `/archives` folder
+4. Experiment with the ML pipeline by modifying the `config.yaml` and `/src` files, then review the training logs in the `/archives` folder.

-5. [Optional] Reset the project
+5. [Optional] Reset the project:

    ```bash
    bash reset.sh